antonellaobispo/antonellaobispo/README.md

 ## 👋¡Hi everyone!👋

-My name is Antonella, I am a Telecommunications Engineer 👨‍💻 passionate about the world of data analysis.
+My name is Antonella, I'm Telecommunications Engineer 👨‍💻 passionate about the world of data analysis.
 I'm on my way to becoming a Data Engineer so I am studying hard to improve my skills and expand my knowledge 🚀

 💡 &nbsp;I’m interested in Big Data 📊 \
 🌱 &nbsp;I’m currently learning about Cloud Architecture on Azure and AWS.\